dividedmind/statistics-done-wrong/power.rst

    rare, so these changes amount to less than 100 deaths per year in the United States.\ :cite:p:`nhtsa` A 60% increase in a small number is still small -- but nonetheless, a statistical error kills dozens of people each year!

+.. [#opower] I won't quote a specific observed power because it depends on the type of statistical test you are performing to get your *p* value.